 How to Care for Snowball Bushes

 Water snowball bush enough to keep its soil evenly moist, as it does not like dry ground.
-Conserve soil moisture (and suppress weeds, to boot) by applying a 3-inch layer of landscape mulch around your shrub.
+Conserve soil moisture by applying a 3-inch layer of landscape mulch around your shrub, which will have the bonus effect of suppressing weeds.
 Prune lightly if needed (for example, if you are growing it in a tight spot) just after the flowering period is over.

 Fertilize the plant in spring with a slow-release fertilizer or work compost into the earth around the plant at any time.
 If you find it too costly to buy compost at garden centers, it is easy enough to make your own compost.

-Like most plants, you may occasionally have to treat this shrub for disease problems or bug infestations.
-Sometimes you can make life easier for yourself by taking preventive measures.
+Like most plants, you may occasionally have to treat this shrub for disease problems or bug infestations, but preventive measures can be taken.
 For example, it is a good idea to leave space between your snowball bush and other plants to reduce the chance of attack by bacterial leaf spot or powdery mildew.
 If you notice aphids on the leaves, spray them with Neem oil, an organic insecticide.

 What Other Shrubs Share This Common Name?